mperry-dev/TournaMaths/README.md

 ## Security Notes

 - AWS automatically provides AWS Shield Standard (DDOS protection)
+- Have CSRF protection
+- Have XSS protection
+- Have a Content Security Policy (TODO = expand this)
+- Have rate limiting (TODO = expand this based on per-user rate limiting)

+## Infrastructure Notes

+- Have implemented session management using Redis (Elasticache).
+I generally prefer not to use caches too heavily as it can add complexity, however using a cache is appropriate for sessions and Springboot's integration of it makes it much simpler to be confident in correctness.

 ## Potential Future Improvements

 #### Infrastructure

-- Implement distributed session management using Redis.
-I'm generally not a fan of using caching too much as it can add complexity, but session management is a special case and as we're using Spring Security to do most of the legwork with sessions, the integration should be simple.
-So I'll setup caching in production for the sessions as a special "once-off", but not set anything up to replicate it locally since I don't intend to use it elsewhere.
-- Lock versions of pom.xml dependencies in-place, to avoid stuff breaking
+- Rate limiting using Redis backend
 - Stop downtime from occurring when deploy application (by avoiding target group immediately connecting to new EC2 instance before warmup period finished)
 - For database - backups, deletion protection
 - Connection pooling https://www.baeldung.com/spring-boot-tomcat-connection-pool https://www.baeldung.com/hibernate-spring